sreeviveka/Ex-3--Implement-Depth-First-Search-Traversal-of-a-Graph/README.md

 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.

 ### Algorithm:

-Step 1: Construct a Graph with Nodes and Edges
+Construct a Graph with Nodes and Edges

-Step 2: Depth First Search Uses Stack and Recursion
+Depth First Search Uses Stack and Recursion

-Step 3:Insert a START node to the STACK
+Insert a START node to the STACK

-Step 4:Find its Successors Or neighbors and Check whether the node is visited or not

-Step 5:If Not Visited, add it to the STACK.
+Find its Successors Or neighbors and Check whether the node is visited or not If Not Visited, add it to the STACK.
 Else Call The Function Again Until No more nodes needs to be visited.

 ### Program:
 ```